SHUBHAMRAJPUT9665/Auto-Connect-Extension-/README.md

    - Click on the "Load unpacked" button.
    - Select the build directory from the cloned repository.
    - Now, your extension should be installed and ready to use!

-##### Usage
-- Login to LinkedIn and open up the extension tab and press start.
-- Click the "Connect All" button that appears in the top right corner to send connection requests.

-###### Contributing
-- If you would like to contribute to this project, feel free to submit a pull request or open an issue.